gitatmax/printsidian/README.md

 ## Usage

 1. Open a note in Obsidian.
-2. Access the command palette and select "Print Note."
+2. Access the command palette and select "Print note."
 3. Your device's print dialog will appear.

 ## Build